 Astilbe flowers are bright and beautiful.
 They are an excellent choice for a focal point in your summer flower bed that remains partly shady during the day.
 These plants have tall, fluffy plumes that rise up to five feet in height depending on the variety.
-Gardeners find Astilbe flowers easy to care for and once established, they will bloom each year.
-Here we’ll take you through everything you need to know about Astilbe flower meaning, their botanical characteristics, popular types, and growing tips at home.
+In this guide, I’ll take you through everything you need to know about Astilbe flower meaning and symbolism, their uses and benefits, and cultural significance around the world.

 - About Astilbe